The 511 on Remuneration

 What is included as a financial performance measure?

-Essentially any financial measure that is not risk-adjusted and that relates to financial performance, such as share price, total shareholder return, return on equity (RoE), profit, revenue, sales and other volume-based measures could be included in the limit.
+Essentially any financial measure that is not risk-adjusted and that relates to financial performance, such as share price, total shareholder return, return on equity (RoE), profit, revenue, sales and other volume-based measures.
 Risk-adjusted capital adequacy or risk-adjusted cost of funding are excluded.

 What non-financial measures should organisations be considering?